benshidanny11/todolist/README.md

 # Project : TODO List

+## Description

 > This is a web app that helps user to manage daily activities.
+By providing a task description and pressing enter key on key board, you are able to add your task to the list.
+With Todo list app you can also update the task description, remove task, mark task as completed and remove all completed task tasks.

 ## Features
 - Adding a new item.